proplayer919/ferret-web/README.md

 Feel free to contribute to this project and fix the 7 billion bugs. 🐛 Make sure to read the contribution guidelines before contributing ofc.

-All of he code here is free to use, no credits or anything - I stole your code so steal it back.

 Parts of this code are AI generated.

 </details>